aidantwoods/SecureHeaders/README.md

 changes.
 However some of the most effective ones *do* require code changes – especially to implement well.

-## Development Notice
-This project is currently under initial development, so there is the potential for non-backwards compatible changes etc..
-That said, bug reports are still welcome from anyone who wants to test it out.

 ## Features
 * Add/remove and manage headers easily
 * Build a Content Security Policy, or combine multiple together